-- Faces (labeled “F” in the illustration below) are the 2-dimensional geometric primitives used to represent entities like blocks, counties, and voting districts.
+- Faces (labeled “F” in Figure 4.4.1, below) are the 2-dimensional geometric primitives used to represent entities like blocks, counties, and voting districts.
 A face is a polygon bounded by edges.

 - The directionality of an edge also allows left and right faces to be designated.
 Face F1 is on the left of edge E12 and face F2 is to the right.

-Until recently, the geometric accuracy of the vector features encoded in TIGER were notoriously poor (see illustration below).
+Until recently, the geometric accuracy of the vector features encoded in TIGER were notoriously poor (see figure below).
 How poor?
 Through 2003, the TIGER/Line metadata stated that

 Coordinates in the TIGER/Line files have six implied decimal places, but the positional accuracy of these coordinates is not as great as the six decimal places suggest.
 The positional accuracy varies with the source materials used, but generally, the information is no better than the established National Map Accuracy standards for 1:100,000-scale maps from the U.S. Geological Survey (Census Bureau 2003).